-Disney’s ‘Ron Goes Wrong’ is a charming new animated take on a classic eighties movie about a boy and his malfunctioning robot best friend.
-In advance of the new trailer going live today we had a behind the scenes chat with two of the movie’s directors Sarah Smith & Jean-Philippe Vine about social media, screen time and storytelling.
+From 20th Century Studios and Locksmith Animation, ‘Ron’s Gone Wrong’ is a charming new animated take on a classic 80’s movie about a boy & his malfunctioning robot best friend.
+We had a behind the scenes chat with the movie’s two directors Sarah Smith & Jean-Philippe Vine about social media & storytelling.

 What can people expect from this movie?
 Sarah Smith (director) : The aspiration when we started the company was to make movies that were relevant to today’s kids and probably one thing that we argue with our kids most about today is screen time.
 Parents are terrified that kids are going into this digital playground where you don’t go with them and you’re worrying about what goes on in there.
 That’s what inspired the movie – the difficulties that kids have with friendship and the feeling that everyone else has got it down and they haven’t.
 They all go through those moments as we all do in life.
 And at the same time the online experience is making that even harder.
 We wanted to address that and talk about that experience.
 In a super fun, animationy way where your iPad has become a little robot friend that can follow you around and do tricks so it’s doubly appealing.